atcollab/at/docs/p/howto/multiprocessing.rst

     set OCL_PATH=C:\clpeak\build\sdk_instal

-Note: `clpeak <https://github.com/krrishnarraj/clpeak>` is a great OpenCL benchmarking tool that can be used to check system performance (especially double precision floating point arithmetic) and to build the OpenCL SDK.
+Note: `clpeak <https://github.com/krrishnarraj/clpeak>`_ is an OpenCL benchmarking tool that can be used to check system performance (especially double precision floating point arithmetic) and to build the OpenCL SDK.

 Install PyAT using the ``opencl`` flag::